bivasball/Playwright_Cucumber_TS_Parallel/README.md

 ## to run all the three at once by tags --
 npm run testUat -- --RUN_MODE=local --BROWSER=chrome --TAGS="@xgen and @e2e and (@test_001 or @test_002 or @test_003)"
  ===============================================================

+# How to View the Trace?Generate the Trace File:

+The trace file is saved as a .zip file (e.g., ./test-results/trace/<pickle.id>.zip).
+Open the Trace Viewer:
+Run the following command to open the Playwright Trace Viewer: npx playwright show-trace ./test-results/trace/<pickle.id>.zip

 # Playwright (TS binding) + Cucumber (BDD)